one-zero-eight/website/README.md

 - Install Node.js 18+, npm
 - Install dependencies: `npm install`
+- Set up pre-commit hooks (for formatting and linting): `npm prepare`
 - Copy environment variables file: `cp .env.example .env.local`
 - Edit variables in `.env.local` if you want to use a different API server
   - Do not change the ID of the trackers so that they are not enabled in development